Eoin Mclaughlin

-Eoin McLaughlin is a bestselling Irish children's writer.
-His books have been translated into over 25 languages and described by The Times as "an important historic record of the time".
+Eoin McLaughlin is a Sunday Times bestselling Irish author.
+His books have been translated into 28 languages and described by The Times as "an important historical record of the time".

 The Hug

 His debut picture book The Hug (illustrated by Polly Dunbar) was named a 'Book of the Year' by The Guardian and shortlisted for the CBI Book of the Year Awards.
 It has been translated into over 25 languages.

 The follow-up While We Can't Hug has been widely used around the world to help children during the COVID-19 lockdowns.
-It was shortlisted for the Irish Book Awards and nominated for the Chartered Institute of Library and Information Professionals Kate Greenaway Medal.
+It was shortlisted for the Irish Book Awards and nominated for the Carnegie Medal.
 It was also included in The Guardian's 'Children's Books of the Year' and read by Mr Tumble on the BBC on Christmas Day.

-A third book called The Longer the Wait, the Bigger the Hug came out in June 2021.
+The Longer the Wait, the Bigger the Hug came out in June 2021, followed by The Roar and Merry Whatmas, which was named one of the top picture books of 2023.